Cold comfort: A winter storm that hit the Triad was bad, but could've been worse

 Anyway, across North Carolina, the unrelenting cold and wind from the winter blast was felt from border to border, along the coast and in every city, town and burg in between.

 At Mount Mitchell — the highest point east of the Mississippi River — the temperature was minus 12 degrees with wind chills of minus 50.
-Just picture planet Hoth from "Star Wars."
+Think planet Hoth from “Star Wars.”

 Shift scenes to Grandfather Mountain, where the temperature was minus 10 degrees with gusts of 69 mph.